How do I get started?

 At Bronze, with GillOAC we expect 2 sections finished on eDofE (the 2 x 3 month sections you’ve chosen to do should be easy to complete) before being considered for an Exped team.
 This is to ensure you are really serious before more money is spent!

 At Silver, we expect the 3 month section to be finished before undertaking an Expedition.
 Unless a Direct entrant (not having done Bronze) the following paragraph also applies.

 Although it is possible to work on 2 Award levels at once, at GillOAC the level below must usually be finished before enrolling.
 This is to go some way towards encouraging commitment to completion of a whole Award Level.

 Our meetings are term time Tuesdays.
 Detailed programmes for each Level will be published on this website – see the menu.
-Whilst doors will be “open” from 4pm, Expedition training sessions will normally start at 5.15 for 5.30pm and go on until 7pm when more volunteer leaders will be available to instruct after their own work day.
+Whilst doors will be “open” from 4pm, Expedition training sessions will normally start at 4.15 until 5.30pm .

 When you achieve your Award you’ll receive a badge and certificate.
-Gold Certificates are awarded at St James Palace by HRH Prince Phillip or Prince Edward.
+Gold Certificates are awarded at St James Palace by HRH Prince Edward.